gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 ![adjacent-example1](/images/wave-function-collapse/adjacent-example1.png)

-Consider 3x3 pixel tile surrounded by the red square.
+Consider the 3x3 pixel square with a red border.
 It occurs in the input image (rotated anticlockwise 90 degrees, below the bottom-right flower).
 Let's assume it gets **tile index** 7.